For the fourth consecutive year, the University of Wisconsin-Whitewater has been declared a military-friendly school by G.I. Jobs magazine.

 UW-Whitewater has a proud reputation for welcoming military students, offering them resources and honoring their service.
 Campus policies help students cope with military training requirements and sudden deployments, and Nordin's expertise on education benefits has won state-wide recognition.

-Annie Weberpal, a graduate student and member of the Wisconsin National Guard, coordinated a special welcome for veterans attending this year's Plan-It Purple orientation.
+Annie Weberpal, a graduate student and member of the Wisconsin National Guard, coordinated a special welcome for veterans attending this year's Warhawks SOAR (Student Orientation, Advising, and Registration) orientation.
 The informal session showed the incoming students that they were not alone in a sea of teenagers.

 Next spring, Erin Celello, assistant professor of English, will be teaching an all-veterans section of freshman English.